developer3389/network-censorship-analysis/README.md

 - Proactive Rotation: To stay within a "natural" range for the chosen traffic type, the client must generate a new source port and establish a new session before terminating the old one.

-- Deterministic Server Ports: To maximize stealth, both the client and the server utilize a shared algorithm to predict the next server port at any given time, avoiding explicit command signaling inside the tunnel.
+- Deterministic Server Ports: To maximize stealth, both the client and the server are required to utilize a shared algorithm to predict the next server port at any given time, avoiding explicit command signaling inside the tunnel.

 - Seamless Handover: To ensure zero disruption, the client must maintain the old session until the new connection is fully established and verified.
 Only then should the old connection be terminated.